tnpb-1st/launchbase-foodfy/5.0/readme.md

 + PostgreSQL
 <br/><br/>
 ### How to open :clipboard:
-For this time, please use the terminal to enter in 5.0 folder and write the following commands:
+Create proper Postgres Database, then: use the terminal to enter in 5.0 folder and write the following commands:
   + npm install (wait the installation to finish)
   + npm start